UNISON RESEARCH MAX MINI Review – More Than Mini

 ‘speakers produce a loud 93dB

 from just one measly Watt of input – up to big Tannoy levels.
-Here’s where the Max Mini scores: it offers the sensitivity of a big floorstander in a compact cabinet – quite a feat.
+Here’s where the Max Mini scores: it offers the sensitivity of a big floor stander in a compact cabinet – quite a feat.
 That means a specialist amplifier like a singleended 300B design delivering 9 Watts would suit, and so would a Quad Vena II solid-state design (45 Watts).
-Bigger amplifiers in the l00 Watt herd would be fine with volume turned down but a loudspeaker as sensitive as this does not need such power.
+Bigger amplifiers in the 100-watt herd would be fine with the volume turned down, but a loudspeaker as sensitive as this does not need such power.
 The claim “designed for valves” comes into focus here.

-The cabinets are solidly built and superbly finished with a deep gloss lacquered veneer of Cherry, Walnut or Mahogany.
-The front grille is removable and acoustically transparent, having no affect upon the sound on or off.
+The cabinets are solidly built and superbly finished with a deep gloss lacquered veneer of Cherry, Walnut, or Mahogany.
+The front grille is removable and acoustically transparent, having no effect on the sound on or off.
 Wide dispersion makes positioning uncritical: they can point straight down the room or be toed in – no difference.

-At rear a large toggle switch can be set at a centre neutral position, or down for SolidState and up for Valve.
-Centre and Solid-State gave identical results under measurement and listening but Valve raised the lower midrange for a slightly warmer sound.
-It was a fairly subtle change and I was happy enough with the central neutral position.
+At the rear, a large toggle switch can be set at a center neutral position or down for SolidState and up for Valve.
+Centre and Solid-State gave identical results under measurement and listening, but Valve raised the lower midrange for a slightly warmer sound.
+It was a fairly subtle change, and I was happy enough with the central neutral position.

 SOUND QUALITY

 I ran the Max Mini first from our Creek Evolution 100A amplifier and then from our Icon Audio Stereo 30SE single-ended valve amplifier, so it got both solid-state and valve (tube) drive.
-Up front as a source was our Oppo BDP-205D CD player with its ESS90 18 DAC, linear power supply and smooth sound.
-Hi-res came from a fully floating battery driven Astell&Kern AKI20 portable player connected via the optical digital input.
-Cables were Chord Company Signature Reference for loudspeakers and Epic for interconnects.
+Up front as a source was our Oppo BDP-205D CD player with its ESS90 18 DAC, linear power supply, and smooth sound.
+Hi-res came from a fully floating battery-driven Astell&Kern AKI20 portable player connected via the optical digital input.
+The cables were Chord Company Signature Reference for loudspeakers and Epic for interconnects.

-At first listen the Max Minis were, by consensus in the office, sharp and edgy.
-We gave them a long run in to smooth things out and the edginess disappeared, but they are strongly midband forward so remained vivid with our relatively relaxed Creek amplifier.
-Josefine Cronholm loomed large in front of me singing Gates of Istanbul (CD) – so forward and clear it seemed someone had put a magnifying glass on her vocals.
+At first, listen, the Max Minis were, by consensus in the office, sharp and edgy.
+We gave them a long run-in to smooth things out, and the edginess disappeared, but they are strongly mid band forward, so they remained vivid with our relatively relaxed Creek amplifier.
+Josefine Cronholm loomed large in front of me, singing Gates of Istanbul (CD) – so forward and clear it seemed someone had put a magnifying glass on her vocals.

 UNISON RESEARCH MAX MINI Review

-At the centre of the horn lies a titanium dome tweeter surrounded by protective grille.
+At the center of the horn lies a titanium dome tweeter surrounded by a protective grille.

-This is the new balance: ‘speakers of yesteryear had a crossover dip that made them sound soft and easy; now a lift replaces the dip for a sound that’s dramatically forward.
-This makes the Max Minis different to what you may expect from a valve friendly loudspeaker: they are not in themselves soft or warm.
+This is a new balance: ‘speakers of yesteryear had a crossover dip that made them sound soft and easy; now a lift replaces the dip for a sound that’s dramatically forward.
+This makes the Max Minis different from what you may expect from valve-friendly loudspeakers: they are not in themselves soft or warm.

-Set to ‘Solid-State’ and driven by our Creek the deep bass from Bazouki in Gates of Istanbul that I know from this review track was on the light side in our large room, clean but lacking low end weight.
+Set to ‘Solid-State’ and driven by our Creek, the deep bass from Bazouki in Gates of Istanbul that I know from this review track was on the light side in our large room, clean but lacking in low-end weight.
 In a smaller room however, meaning less than I 6ft long, room gain at low frequencies due to resonant modes in the bass region would lift this shortfall nicely to give a sense of balance and fast if not deep bass.

-The big flared horn with its wide dispersion set up a capacious sound stage, one with width that extended beyond the loudspeakers – and there was plenty of height too.
+The big flared horn, with its wide dispersion, set up a capacious sound stage, one with a width that extended beyond the loudspeakers – and there was plenty of height, too.
 Images loomed large as a result: the Max Minis constructed a massive sound stage, just like the Klipsch R-51PM I reviewed in our April 2020 issue and also like big Tannoys.

 Tannoys – like their Fyne Audio successors – fire treble out through the horn of a bass unit to build a massive sound stage – and the Max Minis perform a similar acoustic trick.
-Wide dispersion bounces sound off walls, floor and ceiling (boundaries) to give a feeling of scale – and that’s what the Max Minis did for me.
-Great for classical music in particular, the Chicago Symphony Orchestra filling the room with Mahler’s Symphony No8, Veni Creator Spiritus (24/96).
+Wide dispersion bounces sound off walls, floor, and ceiling (boundaries) to give a feeling of scale – and that’s what the Max Minis did for me.
+Great for classical music, in particular, the Chicago Symphony Orchestra fills the room with Mahler’s Symphony No.8, Veni Creator Spiritus (24/96).

 UNISON RESEARCH MAX MINI Review